 Section 2.1 Application and Membership Fees – The Board shall set fees for application and membership at each level of membership.

 Section 2.2 Penalty Fees – The Board may establish a penalty policy for late payment of membership dues.

 Section 3 Voting Rights – Certified, ISA Accredited Members, Life Members and Members of ISA will be entitled to one vote on each matter submitted to a vote of the membership.
-Candidate and Retired Members will not have a vote.
+Candidate, Retired Members and Student Affiliates will not have a vote.
 Proxy votes will not be allowed.

 Section 4 Termination of Membership